 So finally, do waist trainers work?
 It’s no secret that the waist trainer is a product with raving fans and big-name celebrities alike who have given it their endorsement.
 Some might ascribe this perceived benefit to a placebo effect at play.
 Others might be more concerned about the negative effects and not want to use waist trainers at all.

 In looking at the benefits, the effects are often temporary due to rehydration post-removal and unsustainable due to potential appetite resurgence.
-Additionally, upon removal of a waist trainer, stomach size may normalize again.
+Additionally, upon removal of a waist trainer, stomach size may normalize again and you might say bye to that initial girl curve.
 Other factors to consider include potential discomfort that could lead to disuse.

 It’s important to note that limited research backs these short-term benefits.
 Also, there have been several cases where medical professionals have stated their concerns due to the harm this extra compression places on internal systems.
 Ultimately, the decision is yours.
 However, if you’re going to utilize this as a way to improve your body composition, monitor your body to ensure that the adverse effects aren’t too invasive AND that you’re giving yourself time without it.
 Listening to your body can go a long way in many cases but especially in this one.

-If you’ve already had good (or bad) experiences with waist trainers, please let us know in the comments below.
+If you’ve already had good (or bad) experiences, please let us know your waist trainer results in the comments below.
 We greatly appreciate your feedback!

 Here are a few hand-picked articles for you to read next: